-- 1 Tbsp olive oil, or use non stick pan
+- 1 tablespoon olive oil, or use nonstick pan

-- 2 Tbsp fresh chives or green onions, finely chopped, optional
+- 2 tablespoon fresh chives or green onions, finely chopped, optional

-- 1. Gently heat olive oil in a skillet over medium heat, or if skipping oil, heat a non-stick pan.
-When hot, add mushrooms and cook for a good 5-10 minutes, stirring occasionally, depending on the water content of the mushroom you're using.
+- Gently heat olive oil in a skillet over medium heat, or if skipping oil, heat a non-stick pan.
+When hot, add mushrooms and cook for a good 5-10 minutes, occasionally stirring, depending on the water content of the mushroom you're using.
 (White button and crimini cook fastest, chanterelle, shiitake, and portobello take a bit longer)